Singapore Island

-Singapore Island or Pulau Ujong, is the main constituent island of the sovereign island country and city-state of the Republic of Singapore.
-It is located at the southern tip of Malay Peninsula, in-between the Straits of Malacca and the South China Sea.
+Singapore Island, also known as mainland Singapore and Pulau Ujong, is the main constituent island of the sovereign island country and city-state of the Republic of Singapore.
+It is located at the southern tip of the Malay Peninsula, between the Straits of Malacca and the South China Sea.
 The Singapore Strait lies to the south, while the Johor Strait lies to the north.

-The island forms the bulk of the country in terms of area, population and prominence, since areas situated on the country's smaller islands consists of military or industrial areas, with the exceptions being Sentosa as well as Ubin Island.
-As of June 2021, Singapore's population stood at 5.45 million and the mainland has a land area of approximately 730 km2.
+The island forms the bulk of the country in terms of area, population, and prominence since areas situated on the country's smaller islands consist of military or industrial areas, except for Sentosa and Ubin Islands.
+As of 2023, Singapore's population stood close to six million, and the mainland has a land area of approximately 730 km2.